sourcegraph/sourcegraph-public-snapshot/README.dev.md

 (this is a tech debt TODO to obviate)
 * generate wrappers for interfaces (e.g., `./server/internal/middleware/*` packages)
 * pack app templates and assets into binaries

-The way we use code generation is not necessarily good, so you should think carefully before adding more.

 To re-generate codegenned code, run: